isitt77/complete_dot_net_core/README.md

 Link is in the About section.

-(Note: Site takes about 20 seconds to load.)
+(Note: Initial load takes about 20 seconds.)